 This kind of simulation primarily deals with working with different types of data, finding patterns, discussing the various implications, and coming up with outcomes.

-2. Monte Carlo/Risk analysis simulation
+2. Monte Carlo/Risk Analysis Simulation

 Monte Carlo simulation is a method of risk analysis.
 Businesses generally use this simulation before implementing a critical project or any change in a process.